 The university encourages students and employees to be responsible for their own safety and security, as well as the safety and security of others.
 One way they may be able to help others is through what is called "bystander intervention".
-(See "It's On Us" above.)
-The following are standard guidelines taught in a variety of programs across campus (from https://wave.nmsu.edu/bystander-intervention/):
+(See also, "It's On Us" above.)
+The following are standard guidelines taught in a variety of programs across campus (from https://ohp.nmsu.edu/):